rightsstatements/rightsstatements.github.io/README.md

 After this, deploy the site (or have it deployed by someone with the right permission) on the staging and/or the production server using the instructions in the Deployment section above.

+NB: adding some files may require changing existing redirections (notably, for the whitepaper URIs).
+These updates currently need to be done in three different config files at the root of the repository: _config.yml, _config_develop.yml and _config_production.yml

 ## Managing the menu structure

 The menu is built from the [nav.yml](https://github.com/rightsstatements/rightsstatements.github.io/blob/master/_data/nav.yml).
 All top level entries consist of a `name`, the `path` and a `section_id`.
 Currently only one level of child entries is supported, these entries only have a `name` and the `path`.
 Any paths starting with `http://` are interpreted as external links, the others are interpreted as internal and prefixed with the current language automatically.